hdsu-bioquant/r4sc2024/day1/day1_updated/01-Seurat.md

 Seurat objects can be seen as a container of different features.
-At this step it contains our gene expression matrix, but in addition it can store metadata, processed data, information from different assays, for example, scATACSeq, scCITESeq or unspliced transcripts.
+At this step it contains our gene expression matrix, but in addition it can store metadata, processed data, information from different assays, for example, scATAC-seq, scCITE-seq or unspliced transcripts.

 We can explore the seurat object using the `$` to explore its *metadata* in combination with the tab key.
 For example, during the creation of the seurat object the number of counts quality metric